 When choosing what’s going to go with you, consider two things:

-- How you’re going to store and carry it: If you’re going to be hiking with everything on your back, you’ll want as little weight as possible.
+- How you’re going to store and carry it: If you’re going to be hiking with everything stored in your best hiking backpack, you’ll want as little weight as possible.
 And if it’s summer, how will you keep perishable items fresh?
 Especially when camping at remote places such as Fraser Island where you are limited to purchasing ice

 - How you’re going to cook it: There’s nothing stopping you from taking a turkey and all the trimmings…except that you’ll have a hard time cooking it.
 Work with foods that can be prepared using basic utensils and a camp stove.
 If you have 12 volt power, you can consider taking devices such as a camping microwave to heat your food.